duplocloud/terraform-duplocloud-components/modules/vpn-data-aws/README.md

 This is a [data-only module](https://developer.hashicorp.com/terraform/language/modules/develop/composition#data-only-modules) that checks if the DuploCloud VPN is enabled and outputs its IP addresses if it is.

-To use this module, [pass](https://developer.hashicorp.com/terraform/language/modules/develop/providers#passing-providers-explicitly) it a `vpn_region` AWS provider configuration for the region where the VPN is deployed (almost always the default region of the DuploCloud portal):
+To use this module, [pass](https://developer.hashicorp.com/terraform/language/modules/develop/providers#passing-providers-explicitly) it an AWS provider configuration for the region where the VPN is deployed (almost always the default region of the DuploCloud portal):
 ```
 data "duplocloud_admin_aws_credentials" "current" {}